jundalisay/superblist/content/en/material/solutions/fusion.md

 > *This implies that stars are sentient.
 This sentience is [the origin of life](/bio/solutions/covid-star) in the universe and is the connection point between Material and Bio Superphysics

 This system does not need an external fuel source or large amounts of external energy, making it very long lasting and sustainable.
 In fact, stars use it to give free energy* for billions of years until it runs out of gas, literally.

 <!-- This can be applied to fusion as the alternate way to confine plasma as to create high energy output using very low energy input by using gravity to both levitate and confine the plasma which starts out  or hydorgen. -->

 <!-- , can be added to make this power-generation system output more energy to power entire civilizations.  -->

-In fact, magnetism plays a very negligible role in this type of fusion because if a UFO's reactor were mostly magnetized then it would be left behind whenever the UFO teleported to another location!
+Magnetism plays a very negligible role in this type of fusion because if a UFO's reactor were mostly magnetized then it would be left behind whenever the UFO teleported to another location!

 <!-- In the gravitational method, the plasma itself creates the gravitational field by creating a vortex in the center.
 This is similar to a pyramid that uses its tip as the vortex for the Earth, like an antenna.  -->